nahoj/playtag/README.md

     * Mutagen (available via `pip3 install mutagen`)
     * (optional) python-magic (`pip3 install python-magic`)
 * MKVToolNix 16.x or *older*
-* MPlayer or VLC to play the files
+* mpv, MPlayer or VLC to play the files

-To install once do `sudo make install`.
+To install once do `task install`.

 To get playtag with updates you can do:

 ~~~
 git clone https://github.com/nahoj/playtag.git
 cd playtag
-sudo make lninstall  # creates symlinks
+task lninstall  # creates symlinks
 ~~~

 And then to update: